Temperature Dependence of the Momentum-Resolved Static Spin Susceptibility in a Mott-Proximate Cuprate Model: Discussion

 The axial momentum transfer $\chi$ at $\mathbf{q}=(\pi,0)$ is highly sensitive to the enhanced joint density of states generated by the antinodal van Hove saddle near $(\pi, 0)$.

-As a note, in preliminary runs with a $\mathbf k$-dependent $d$-wave-like gap (antinodal maximum), the dressed-bubble response did not show clear temperature dependence of thermal activation within our current parameter choices.
-The pseudogap does not experimentally exhibit typical d-gap symmetry. }
+As a note, in preliminary runs with a $\mathbf k$-dependent $d$-wave-like gap (antinodal maximum), the dressed-bubble response did not show clear temperature dependence of thermal activation within our current parameter choices. }